Email: ietcourses@theiet.org

 Alain Rousseau

-Lightning & Surge Protection and Standard specialist, SEFTIM
+Lightning & Surge Protection and Standard specialist, ARC

-40 years experience in lightning and surge protection and in standards development.
-He has experience as a user (at EDF), as a contractor (Vinci), as a manufacturer (Soulé and Erico) and since 2000 in a study and engineering company (SEFTIM).
+More than 40 years experience in lightning and surge protection and in standards development.
+He has experience as a user (at EDF), as a contractor (Vinci), as a manufacturer (Soulé and Erico), as a study and engineering company (SEFTIM) from 2000 to May 2026 and since then as a consultant (ARC).

 He has written more than 150 international publications and is the editor of a book on Surge Protective Devices.